MicrosoftDocs/fabric-docs/docs/real-time-analytics/get-data-blob.md

 ms.search.form: product-kusto
 ---

-# Get data from a blob
+# Get data from a blob and a blob container

-In this article, you'll learn you how to get data from an Azure blob or blob container into an existing database.
+In this article, you learn you how to get data from an Azure blob and a blob container into an existing database.

 ## Prerequisites